buildingSMART/IFC4.3.x-development/docs/schemas/resource/IfcExternalReferenceResource/Types/IfcDocumentConfidentialityEnum.md

 # IfcDocumentConfidentialityEnum

-_IfcDocumentConfidentialityEnum_ enables selection of the level of confidentiality of document information from a list of choices.
+_IfcDocumentConfidentialityEnum_ enables selection of the level of confidentiality of document information from a list of choices.<!-- end of definition -->

 > HISTORY New enumeration in IFC2x.

 ## Items